-And the worst was when I came to know that every other encrypted thing in the world can be decrypted or hacked; no matter what.
+And the worst was when I came to know that every other encrypted thing in the world can be decrypted or hacked, no matter what.
 Yeah, there is no such thing as FoolProof Security.
 But the main reason for me to write this blog was that there is hardly anyone helping you out there related to this.
-So, my aim is to help people understand what exactly is encryption and how it is related to Cryptography and Math.
+My aim is to help people understand what encryption is and how it is related to Cryptography and Math.

 What does Cryptography mean?

-So, cryptography is an art of writing or coding something in such a manner that only a specific person to whom it is addressed can understand that.
+So, cryptography is the art of writing or coding something so that only a specific person to whom it is addressed can understand that.
 No one else would be able to understand it.
-This cryptography can be in the form of images, or writing, text, design, architecture or anything.
+This cryptography can be in the form of images, or writing, text, design, architecture, or anything.
 There is no limit to that.

 Ever heard of Mona Lisa (Yes, it was drawn by Leonardo Davinci)?
-Yes, its even said that her left eye is also encrypted in the painting.
+Yes, it even said that her left eye is also encrypted in the painting.
 Not to mention that there could be a lot of conspiracies here as well.
-But, now you may have gotten an approximate idea as to what I am talking about and where I am heading.
+Now you may have gotten an approximate idea of what I am talking about and where I am heading.

-Nowadays terrorists and a lot of ISIS people use this form to communicate with each other.
-They post ads on newspapers, which actually look like some normal advertisement but they actually mean something else.
+Nowadays, terrorists and a lot of ISIS people use this form to communicate with each other.
+They post ads in newspapers, which actually look like some normal advertisements, but they actually mean something else.

-So, after reading all of this you might be wondering how does this all get entangled with computers.
+After reading all of this, you might be wondering how this all gets entangled with computers.
 It is simple.
 When you store something digitally, you may need some sort of security.
-For example, we all have a lot of internet accounts and we need to keep them secure.
+For example, we all have many internet accounts, and we need to keep them secure.
 So, the encryption process part here is with the server.
 For example, let us say you create an email account.

 Now, the password you used would have to store on the server.
-But this password cannot be in plain-text.
-The reason for that is because if the server gets compromised by some hacker, then all the data inside it would then get released and anyone can misuse it.
+But this password cannot be in plain text.
+The reason for that is that if the server gets compromised by some hacker, then all the data inside would then get released, and anyone can misuse it.
 So, this data needs to be secured.
 And this is where the encryption process part comes in between.

-The encryption program which is created here in a not a simple process.
+The encryption program, which is created here, is not a simple process.
 For example, let’s say the password is Abcd@123(just assume).
 So, when this password is entered, it gets converted into a hash file of a 32-bit which is stored on the server.
-So, whenever you enter the password, the converted hash file needs to match the hash file stored on the server.
-Now you may think, what if there is some hacker doing a Man-in-the-Middle-Attack and he gets the hash file.
+Whenever you enter the password, the converted hash file needs to match the hash file stored on the server.
+Now you may think, what if some hacker is doing a Man-in-the-Middle-Attack and gets the hash file?
 That’s the magic here.
-Each hash file has almost ‘n’ number of possibilities here.
+Each hash file has almost an ‘n’ number of possibilities here.

-This means that even if the hacker gets the encrypted program hash file, and to say even if he or she decrypts it, he won’t get the same password.
-The possibility of getting the same password i.e. Abcd@123 from the hash file is one in a million.
+This means that even if the hacker gets the encrypted program hash file and says even if he or she decrypts it, he won’t get the same password.
+The possibility of getting the same password, i.e. Abcd@123, from the hash file is one in a million.
 In short, this is again what the main aim of cryptography is.
-That is only the concerned party should recognize the code.
+That is, only the concerned party should recognize the code.
 In our case, the concerned party is the Server and the User entering the password.

 Encryptions and Security

-The encryption process has several forms.
+- The encryption process has several forms.
 Though it is hard to decrypt an encrypted service, it is not impossible.
 WEP, for example, is a type of Wi-Fi security, but it is extremely insecure, whereas WPA and WPA2 Personal are totally secure.
-But being totally secure doesn’t mean foolproof.
-A WPA2 encrypted Wi-Fi with a 12 character can take up to 15-20 days to crack but it can be cracked.
+But being totally secure doesn’t mean being foolproof.
+A WPA2 encrypted Wi-Fi with a 12-character can take up to 15-20 days to crack, but it can be cracked.

-Similarly, with a good enough computer, it can crack the same password in 3-5 days.
-I have a system at my home running PIMP OS(PIMP is a bitcoin-mining operating system) with core i7 6th gen(processor doesn’t matter though) and a 15000-RPM SSD along with two gtx980 graphics card.
-With this setup and a wordlist Dictionary from Kali Linux(Kali Linux is a penetration testing OS), I can easily crack the same password in 10-12 hours.
+- Similarly, it can crack the same password with a good enough computer in 3-5 days.
+I have a system at my home running PIMP OS(PIMP is a bitcoin-mining operating system) with core i7 6th gen(processor doesn’t matter though) and a 15000-RPM SSD along with two gtx980 graphics cards.
+With this setup and a wordlist Dictionary from Kali Linux(Kali Linux is a penetration-testing OS), I can easily crack the same password in 10-12 hours.
 Shocked?
 Yes.
 But that’s just me.

-Extremist hackers mostly employ bots that take control of hundreds not to mention thousands of computer and babysit them for cracking passwords.
+- Extremist hackers mostly employ bots that take control of hundreds, not to mention thousands of computers, and babysit them for cracking passwords.
 By doing this, they can easily crack passwords in a few minutes.
 Now how scary it is, just think.
 It straight away escalated from 20 days to 20 minutes.
 And these are just pure math.
 According to the decryption philosophy of mathematics, every other encryption can be cracked with enough time.
-Its just pure probability and brute force password cracking.
+It’s just pure probability and brute-force password cracking.

 If you are more interested in the encryption process, I would recommend you to read the book “Digital Fortress”.
-Its an extremely good book for a beginner to understand how encryption process works.
+It’s an excellent book for a beginner to understand how the encryption process works.
 And NO!
 It’s not a math or programming book.
-It’s a fictitious novel, but the encryption process details are near enough close to real life.
+It’s a fictitious novel, but the encryption process details are near close enough to real life.

 As I said previously, encryption has multiple forms.
-Following are the main types of encryption:
+The following are the main types of encryption:

 1. Symmetric Encryption

 The bad part about the symmetric key is that even if your data is encrypted, the software readily needs the unencrypted data to match the password and not the encrypted one.
 This indirectly proves that the software itself is compromised.
-The only to protect yourself is to design the software in such a way that the data remains encrypted when the user logs out of the system, and leaves the key only in an unreadable encrypted format which is actually tough, to begin with.
+The only to protect yourself is to design the software so that the data remains encrypted when the user logs out of the system and leaves the key only in an unreadable encrypted format which is actually tough to begin with.

 2. Asymmetric Encryption

-Asymmetric encryption similar to symmetric ones also gathers plain-text, shuffles it, and re-arranges it again at the other end, but here multiple variable keys are used for each end.
-Users and decrypters use public key and private key to shuffle and re-arrange the data.
+Asymmetric encryption, similar to symmetric ones, also gathers plain text, shuffles it, and re-arranges it again at the other end.
+Still, here multiple variable keys are used for each end.
+Users and decrypters use the public keys and private keys to shuffle and re-arrange the data.
 The only problem with a public key is to make sure you trust the public key you hold.
-If the public-key is somewhat compromised, then everything is.
+If the public key is somewhat compromised, then everything is.
 A simple Man-in-the-middle attack is an easy way to compromise it.

-Nowadays when you hear the term encryption process, it’s actually hashing what is happening in the background.
-Hashing is not a pure form of encryption process though.
-Remember, the example I gave previously about email security?
+Nowadays, when you hear the term encryption process, it’s actually hashing what is happening in the background.
+Hashing is not a pure form of the encryption process, though.
+Remember the example I gave previously about email security?